kmddd59/emojis/blob Emojis/README.md

 <br><br><br>

-Since there seems to be quite some demand for google-emojis (aka "blobs") recently,<br>
+Since there seems to be quite some demand for google-emojis (aka "blobs")<br>
-here's an appendix of this list just for blobs
+here's an appendix of this list just for blobs.<br>
+A list of my "pride" blobs is at the bottom.

 <br><br><br>